 Social media posting

-- list hyperlinks to social media sites so I don’t need to look them up each time
+- make a list of hyperlinks to social media sites so I don’t need to look them up each time

 - record steps on how to post to each site until it becomes easy